au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_destroy(const microkit_cothread_t cothread)`
-Destroy a specific cothread regardless of their running state, then return it's resources back into the cothreads pool.
-Do not use unless you know what you are doing because cothread might hold resources that needs free'ing or be in a semaphore queue.
+Destroy a specific cothread regardless of their running state.
+Internally, the subject cothread's handle is released back into the cothreads pool and such handle is non-scheduleable until it is returned from a `spawn()` call.

 If the caller destroy itself, the scheduler will be invoked to pick the next cothread to run.

+**However, destroying a cothread whose state is blocked is undefined behaviour.**

 ##### Arguments
 - `cothread` is the subject cothread handle.